It was 5:30 am, dark and I was in a hurry.

 Over the years I have probably asked clients more than a hundred times to describe the mechanism of their fall.
 When asked what happened, my answer is one I’ve heard many times before: “I’m not sure what happened – it happened so quickly.”
 I will have more understanding when I receive this answer in the future.

 As I lay on the cold concrete of the driveway my initial thought that I was lucky that I had not hurt myself.
 However, as I attempted to straighten my right leg I felt an agonising pain above my knee and realised that something was terribly wrong.

 I could see a ridge across my upper right thigh which I subsequently discovered was the quad muscle retracting from the ruptured tendon to which it was previously attached.

-Two days later on crutches, clutching an x-ray and MRI scan, I met with Dr Dale Rimmington, orthopaedic surgeon.
+Two days later on crutches, clutching an x-ray and MRI scan, I met with Dr Dale Rimmington, the orthopaedic surgeon.
 He gave me the bad news that I’d suffered a serious injury and had ruptured the right quad tendon.
-I would likely be off work for three months and faced a twelve month rehabilitation process.
+I would likely be off work for three months and faced a twelve-month rehabilitation process.

 I was advised if I was an athlete it would be a career ending injury – I am no athlete but drew no comfort from that fact.

 I was in shock – with my fellow director Trent Johnson, I was about to put into action our marketing plan for the following year, I had cases I needed to settle and people who were depending on me.
 Suddenly everything had just fallen in a heap.

 I could not get over how emotionally affected I was by learning what the next few months held for me.